shupac/browserify-seed/README.md

 ###Development
 Run the dev server with ```npm run start-dev```

+Now the dev server should run on localhost:1337

 Stop the dev serve with  ``` npm run stop-dev```

 Run the linters with ```npm run-script lint```